IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

   - For security, Liberty containers run as non-root.
 This is in fact a requirement for running certified containers in OpenShift.
 The `COPY` instruction by default copies as root.
 So change user and group using `--chown=1001:0` command.

-  - Next, copy Liberty's configuration file `server.xml`.
+  - Next, copy empty configuration file into `/config/server.xml`.

+  - Then copy the actual configuration files into `/config/configDropsins/overrides` directory.

   - Then copy application ear, produced by the first build stage.
 This is indicated by the `--from=builder`.

-  - As last step run `/configure.sh` which will install required features, and populate shared classes cache to create a fit-for-purpose image.
+  - As last step run `/configure.sh` which will populate shared classes cache to create a fit-for-purpose image.

   Remember that each instruction in the Dockerfile is a layer and each layer is cached.
 You should always specify the volatile artifacts towards the end.